Sigmaboiii/Motion-Detection-Alarm-System/README.md

 Now we have got to know, how do we setup our PHP file, now let us move towards the main part, how do we run the code??:

+# 📁 Prerequisites:

+1. PHP:

+- Download PHP from here.
+- Follow the setup instructions here.

+2. Python

+- Use Python 3.8 to avoid errors and ensure compatibility with the simpleaudio        library.

+3. Composer

+- Composer is a dependency management tool for PHP.
+- Download it from here.
+- Click on composer-setup.exe and follow the setup instructions here.